Our Greener City Plan sets out actions and activities to achieve a more sustainable city.

 We confirmed an investment of over £22 million to tackle climate change and to address the ecological decline.
-The first-year actions all sit under the five key themes in the Green City Plan, including delivering clean air, carbon reduction and sustainable travel.
+The first-year actions all sit under the five key themes in the Our Greener City Plan, including delivering clean air, carbon reduction and sustainable travel.

-Here are some of the recent actions from our first year of our Green City Plan:
+Here are some of our achievements from the first year of Our Greener City Plan:

 Council partnership with Meachers Global Logistics supporting Southampton NHS SHOW